grafana/tns/README.md

 1. Access TNS using the URL [http://localhost:8080/](http://localhost:8080).

 Note: If you need to re-do this process to get everything running, you can run `k3d cluster delete tns` to delete the cluster, then run `./create-k3d-cluster` and re-start the process.

+## Install TNS demo app into an existing K8s cluster (`app-only` option)

+If you already have a K8s cluster *and* cloud metrics, logs, and traces services available to you, use the `app-only` option to deploy _only_ the instrumented TNS app to a Kubernetes cluster.

+A tutorial using this method will soon be available in Grafana Cloud's docs.

+1. Get Kubernetes context
+    ```sh
+    $ kubectl config get-contexts
+    ```
+    Note down the context you'd like to use to deploy the app.

+1. Deploy the app
+    ```sh
+    $ ./install CONTEXT_YOU_NOTED app-only
+    ```

+1. Confirm `yes` when prompted.

+1. Verify the status of your cluster by running this command.

+    ```sh
+    $ kubectl get pods -n tns-cloud
+    ```
+    If all the pods are listed as either `running`, your app is ready for use.

 ## Explore metrics to logs to traces